 That’s a great question.
 There are a lot of misconceptions about verbal abuse and what actually constitutes abusive behavior in a marriage.

 Sometimes verbal abuse stems from anger.
 A person may call their spouse names during an argument when tempers are flaring.
-When verbal abuse stems from anger management issues, treatment usually involves learning new ways to resolve conflict, manage anger, and communicate.
+When this happens due to anger management issues, treatment usually involves learning new ways to resolve conflict, manage anger, and communicate.

-At other times, verbal abuse stems from a desire to control the other person.
+At other times, it stems from a desire to control the other person.
 In these cases, it usually happens regularly and is meant to make the other person feel bad in order to obtain a sense of power and control.

 When verbal abuse occurs because a person wants to obtain control over the other person, treatment needs vary.
 If a counselor is assured that there is not any physical abuse occurring in the marriage, couples treatment may include helping each partner take responsibility for their own behavior while addressing the shame/blame cycle.

 We talked about name calling and what it is above, note that it also may include derogatory pet names that one person calls the other.

 Verbal abuse may also include threats.
 For example, one person may say things such as, “I’ll leave with the kids and you’ll never be able to see them again.”
 These types of threats can be very damaging to the trust in a marriage.